Q-shick/EDA-R/lesson4/lesson4_mini-project.md

 ### Introduction

-The series II will cover the hourly pay data in different countries.
-Unlike the series I, another variable 'Time' will brought to plots.
+Series II will cover the hourly pay data in different countries.
+Unlike Series I, another variable 'Time' will be brought to plots.
 Since the hourly compensation data from [Gap Minder](https://www.gapminder.org/data/) displays its values in years, they can be easily plotted by year.
-First, scatter plot will show all the individual values in detail and second, line plot will condense the scatter plot by statistical method like mean or median to show overall trends.
+First, scatter plots will show all the individual values in detail.
+Second, line plots will condense scatter plots by statistical method like mean or median to show overall trends.
 As with series I, the countries will be classified into a certain group to make clear of the difference among countries.

 ### Import libraries